aegir-project/documentation/docs/extend/altering-behaviours.md

 ## Customizing Settings.php

-The `settings.php` file is overwritten by Aegir every time a "verify" task is run on the site.
+Every Drupal website has a file named `sites/DOMAIN.COM/settings.php` that contains important things like database credentials and other settings.
+Aegir creates this file automatically, so the `settings.php` file is overwritten every time a "verify" task is run on the site.
 You should never edit it directly.

 You can customize your `settings.php` without editing the file itself by creating a settings include file.
 You can find the files that are included at the bottom of every `sites/DOMAIN.COM/settings.php` file created by aegir: